This post covers things to do in Los Angeles in February.

 7. Attend Monster Jam

-You can expect to see a lot of incredible monster trucks performing incredible feats at this event.
+You can expect to see all sorts of monster trucks performing incredible feats.

 And, you'll even have the opportunity to vote on who wins some of the competitions!